fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 First thing is to identify the appropriate aggregation level of encounter.
-If encounter is not representing a *palvelutapahtuma*, but is a lower level encounter (some systems call these *prosessitapahtuma*), parentOf -should be used to point to upper level encounter (up until *palvelutapahtuma* -level is reached).
+If encounter is not representing a *palvelutapahtuma*, but is a lower level encounter (some systems call these *prosessitapahtuma*), `partOf` should be used to point to upper level encounter (up until *palvelutapahtuma* level is reached).

-*Palvelutapahtuma* -encounter is identified by identifier.
-When encounter has identifier with `use=official` it SHOULD be considered as palvelutapahtuma and that identifier should be the OID of *palvelutapahtuma*.
+A *palvelutapahtuma* encounter is identified by identifier.
+When encounter has an identifier with `use=official` it is considered to be a *palvelutapahtuma* and that identifier SHALL be the OID of a *palvelutapahtuma*.

-Other levels of encounter that are not *palvelutapahtuma*, MUST NOT contain `use=official` identifier.
+Other levels of encounter that are not a *palvelutapahtuma*, MUST NOT contain an ientifier with `use=official`.

 #### Organizational responsibility

-The unit responsible for the encounter should be communicated using the `serviceProvider` property.
+The unit responsible for the encounter SHOULD be communicated using the `serviceProvider` property.

-For instance, there's a [detailed example with explanations](Encounter-id-for-ward-encounter.html) how to fetch patients in a ward.
+For instance, there's a [detailed example with explanations](Encounter-id-for-ward-encounter.html) for how to fetch patients in a ward.